Tool choice

 02

-Choose Claude Code when several people need the same start
+Choose Claude Code when several people need the same start.
+Choose Cursor when the team is already heavily editor-first and wants less context outside the IDE.

-• Useful for small product teams and co-founders
+• Claude Code fits better for small product teams and handover

 03